DavidCC812/inclusive-trip-planner-frontend/README.md

 All data is exchanged via Retrofit, including user onboarding, itinerary saving, reviews, and preferences.
 The app authenticates users with Firebase and exchanges the resulting ID token for a JWT via `/api/auth/firebase`.

+If you're testing the app locally, make sure the backend is also running locally (`http://localhost:8080`) or accessible from your device to ensure API calls succeed.

 ## Usage

 Once the app is installed: